oscaram007/elrayo4.0/README.md

 - **Game loops** — using `requestAnimationFrame` to redraw the screen 60 times per second

 ### 🖼️ The Canvas API — *The Paintbrush*
-This is the coolest part: **every single image in this game is made of rectangles.** No photos.
+This is the best part: **every single element in this game is made of rectangles.** No photos.
 No sprite sheets.
 No image files of any kind.
-The wrestlers, the neon sign, the rooster, the wall clock — all thousands of tiny colored boxes, carefully stacked and positioned.
-Learning to "think in rectangles" is a surprisingly powerful skill.
-Also a great party trick, if you go to the right parties. 🟥🟨
+The wrestlers, the neon sign, the rooster, the wall clock are all thousands of tiny colored boxes, carefully stacked and positioned.
+Learning to "think in rectangles" is a surprisingly powerful skill. 🟥🟨

 ---